Become a Children's Fashion Designer: Career Roadmap

 |Salary||$64,030 per year (2014 median salary for all fashion designers)|

 Sources: U.S. Bureau of Labor Statistics, O*NET OnLine

 Although 2-year associate's degree programs are available, most students complete a bachelor's program in fashion design or fashion merchandising, according to the U.S. Bureau of Labor Statistics (BLS).
 Some bachelor's programs in fashion design offer specializations in children's wear or at least provide electives in that subject.
 Many of these programs also help students develop portfolios, which are vital to landing a job.

 Step 2: Complete an Internship

-Aspiring fashion designers are encouraged to complete internships or hands-on training in order to gain networking contacts as well as experience in the field.
-Some schools require students to complete an internship before they can graduate from a 4-year program, and many fashion design programs help to set up internships on their students' behalf.
-Internships can be completed through fashion designers, retailers and manufacturers.
+Aspiring children's fashion designers are encouraged to complete internships or hands-on training to gain experience and networking contacts.
+Many fashion design programs help to set up internships for students.
+Some schools require students to complete an internship before they can graduate from a 4-year program.
+Internships can be completed with fashion designers, retailers or manufacturers.

 Step 3: Obtain Work Experience